 Ampersand: The Poets & Writers Podcast is a production of Poets & Writers, Inc., and is edited and mixed by Melissa Faliveno.
-Music for this episode is provided by Podington Bear, Lonely Punk, Broke for Free, YACHT, and Springtide.
+Music for this episode is provided by Podington Bear, Black Ant, Asura, Juanitos, Broke for Free, and Chris Zabriskie.
+Special thanks to Lou Judson at Command Productions Studio.
 Comments or suggestions?
 E-mail email@example.com.

 - 12.08.2017 Episode 17: Jane Hirshfield, Kaveh Akbar, Layli Long Soldier & More

 - 10.06.2017 Episode 16: David Sedaris, Kevin Young, Kiki Petrosino & More

 - 08.15.2017 Episode 15: Salman Rushdie, Nicole Sealey, Dawn Lundy Martin & More

 - 06.12.2017 Episode 14: First Fiction 2017, Sherman Alexie, Erika L. Sánchez & More